luisphelipe/gete/README.md

 ```

 ### Usage
-run the main, with wanted problem number:
+In terminal, run main.py with the wanted problem number as parameter:
 ```
 # Prints the problem 'num' in the terminal emulator.
 ./main.py num